 There are several different types of EPA ID numbers.
-Some ID numbers are issued when a permit is granted.
-Many EPA permit programs are administered by the states.
+Some ID numbers are issued when a permit is granted and many EPA permit programs are administered at the state level.
 In many cases they are the first point of contact for obtaining permits and ID numbers.

-You can locate the various state agencies in the Directory of State Environmental Agencies at http://www.epa.gov/epahome/state.htm.
+You can locate the various state agencies in the Directory of State Environmental Agencies at: http://www2.epa.gov/home/state-and-territorial-environmental-agencies

 You may also want to inquire with your state agency about any state permits, regulations, etc. that may pertain to your business or activities.

 For information about air permits, please see EPA's Air Permits: Basic Facts Web page, http://www.epa.gov/oar/oaqps/permits/

 You may also want to view the Frequently Asked Questions About Air Permits, at http://www.epa.gov/region09/air/permit/pmfaq.html.